How to Spend 10 Days in Taiwan: A Complete Itinerary For First-Time Visitors

 2 Days

-The once bleak post-industrial Kaohsiung has done much to shed its “grey” reputation.
-Today, Taiwan’s second most populous city has become a worthy detour while travelling in Southern Taiwan.
+The once bleak post-industrial Kaohsiung has done much to shed its “grey” reputation in recent years.
+Today, we’d even go as far to say that Taiwan’s second most populous city has become a worthy detour while traveling in Southern Taiwan.

 Dragon and Tiger Pagodas

 Kaohsiung is second only to Taipei in its cosmopolitanism.
-There’s a lot to love in Kaohsiung.
-In fact, it might even be one of the most underrated and under-appreciated cities in the region!
+We’ve found a lot to love in Kaohsiung.
+In fact, we think it might even be one of the most underrated and under-appreciated cities in the region!

 What to do in Kaohsiung

-Given the size of the city, there’s a large handful of things to do in Kaohsiung that travellers will dig.
+Given the size of the city, there’s a large handful of things to do in Kaohsiung that travelers will dig.
 Get started with these gems:

 Swing around the Lotus Pond